frozeman/jsMultipleSelect/README.md

     });

   - **options**
-    - highlightColor:  The color which will be used to highlight the selection destination when a element gets added.
+    - `highlightColor`  The color which will be used to highlight the selection destination when a element gets added.
     <br>(default: `#cedee6`)
-    - removeButton:  The remove button which will be add to the all options in the destination box.
+    - `removeButton`  The remove button which will be add to the all options in the destination box.
     <br>(default: `new Element('a',{'html':'&#215;'})`)
-    - removeButtonClass: The class which will be add to the remove button.
+    - `removeButtonClass` The class which will be add to the remove button.

 ###  The HTML markup